thurn/violet/spells.md

 - Don't design all of one category at once, do a few spells, a few weapons, a few monsters, etc
 - "Defense" against attacks (miss chance)
 - Religion?
+- Named creatures with alternate powers, e.g. "Yrkak the Troglodyte priest" and possesions
 - Spell subtypes
 - Detect magic - illusion aura, conjuration aura
 - Alignment?
 Good-aligned attacks